andypeterson2/QCSD-iQuHACK-2022-backup/README.md

   1. Time's sake
   2. Our sanity

+In this process we have learnd a lot and would like to continue the previous project, but it would be very difficult for us given the circumstances.
+MIT iQuHACK will definitely be something prepared for more greatly in the future and will be a recoccurring thing for QCSD.

 The previous project was as follows:
   >An adaptation of Amit Patel's [mapgen2](https://github.com/redblobgames/mapgen2/) using quantum hardware for randomness.
 Inspired by [Amit Patel](https://twitter.com/redblobgames)'s article [Polygonal Map Generation for Games](http://www-cs-students.stanford.edu/~amitp/game-programming/polygon-map-generation), we sought to reimagine and remake this project in Python and utilize the inherent properties of quantum hardware which allow for creating true randomness.